 How are FADs used in fishing?

 There are different types of FADs such as drifting FADs that float in the sea (dFAD) and anchored FADs (aFAD) that are anchored to the seabed.
-The Indian Ocean Tuna Commission (IOTC) defines a dFAD as being equipped with instrumented buoys for the purpose of aggregating species of tuna.
-Buoys are clearly marked with a reference number allowing its identification and equipped with a satellite tracking system to monitor its position.
-Some FADs are even equipped with sonar which let fishers know when and where to fish and can even identify the species of fish underneath.
+The Indian Ocean Tuna Commission (IOTC) defines a dFAD as being equipped with instrumented buoys to aggregate species of tuna.
+Buoys are marked with a reference number allowing its identification and equipped with a satellite tracking system to monitor their position.
+Some FADs are even equipped with sonar which lets fishers know when and where to fish and can even identify the species of fish underneath.

 Some fishers use natural objects, such as tree trunks floating in the water or the presence of large marine animals that fish like to gather around.
 This is referred to as ‘natural-associated’ or ‘object-associated’ fishing.